 The line of gravity (also called as Plum line) passes through the center of our body.
 This line explains many things about our positioning and dispositioning.
 In ideal cases, this line passes through the middle of earlobe, mastoid process, shoulder joint (acromion process), hip (greater trochanter), (anterior to) knee and (anterior to) ankle joint.
 For postural analysis, this is tested best in a side view.

 For this view, a PT usually looks for positioning and compares it with the other side for symmetry.
 So the positions of both eyes, both earlobes, both shoulders need to be checked.
 They should be at the same height and in symmetry.
 You also need to check the symmetry of both knees and ankles.
-For lower body position, assess for ASIS (anterior superior Iliac Spine) and PSIS (posterior superior Iliac Spine), iliac crest, the high point of the patella, knee joint, ankle joint, Medial and lateral malleolus etc.
+For lower body position, assess for ASIS (anterior superior Iliac Spine) and PSIS (posterior superior Iliac Spine), iliac crest, the high point of the patella, knee joint, ankle joint, medial and lateral malleolus, etc.

 From the posterior view, you can check for spinal curvature, the symmetry of ears, shoulder, scapula, hip joints, gluteal fold, popliteal fossa, and ankle joints.
 This is a good position to check for bony landmarks like C7, T3, T 12, S 2.
 The position of other landmarks like rib cage, sternum, umbilicus needs to be assessed as well.

-Side view (Medio-lateral view):
+Side view (Medio-lateral view) for Postural analysis:

 Movement Specific Postural Analysis:

-To take this topic a one step further, you can analyze a posture for a particular movement or activity.
-For an example, if a golf player, constantly complains of elbow pain, back pain or knee pain, you want to check his/her position while golfing.
+To make this topic a one step further, you can analyze a posture for a particular movement or activity.
+For example, if a golf player, constantly complains of elbow pain, back pain or knee pain, you want to check his/her position while golfing.
 In 95% of cases, patients are not using a correct posture.
 This can just be because of not knowing the difference or not being aware of the wrong posture.
 It can also happen due to muscle weakness or any prior injury etc. Movement specific postural analysis can apply to any specific movement.
 For instance, a swimmer complaining of back pain, a dancer complaining of the sole of foot pain, or a computer engineer complaining of neck pain.
 You can check their postures while performing those specific movements.
 This will tell us we need to educate our patients to change any positions etc.

 I have also found that people are going into wrong postures due to poor or wrong ergonomics.
 So it is not always that there is a weakness or muscle imbalance in the body.
-Sometimes, the height of the chair, the height of computer screen are culprits as well.
+Sometimes, the height of the chair, the height of the computer screen are culprits as well.

-The other thing is fatigue level.
+The other thing is the fatigue level.
 This plays a huge role.
 I have done this to myself several times.
 So experience speaks :).
 I see it a lot with students, or new grads who are going to appear for an exam.
 When they are tired, they go into poor positioning while studying.
 A day or two later, they are complaining of pain in similar areas.
 It is very similar to someone having neck pain due to sleeping in a wrong posture, or back pain due to carrying a baby or some heavy object in the wrong posture as they were tired.
 So we need to consider this as well.

-This article summaries very basic of postural analysis.
+This article summaries very basic postural analysis.
 For clinicians, posture is crucial, as it tells us a full story about what is going on to the muscles.
-It is like our personal conference call with all muscles and bones in the body.
-Nowadays, there are high tech machines that can analyze a posture, gait cycles etc. in many different ways and very efficiently.
+It is like our personal conference call with all the muscles and bones in the body.
+Nowadays, there are high tech machines that can analyze a posture, gait cycles, etc. in many different ways and very efficiently.
 Stay tuned for my next series on proper ergonomics for correct posture!!